Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data

-The congruence between prediction and experiment can also be appreciated in Figure~\ref{fig:f50test}, where we compare the analytic 50\% completeness (Eq.~\ref{eq:30}) to the 50\% completeness from the experiment.
+The congruence between prediction and experiment can also be appreciated in Figure~\ref{fig:f50test}, where we compare the analytic 50\% completeness (Eq.~\ref{eq:32}) to the 50\% completeness from the experiment.
 The latter was calculated via linear interpolation using the two flux insertion values for which $f_C^\mathrm{exp}$ had the smallest absolute difference to $0.5$.
-Again, both curves are nearly identical, with the average $\Delta = \log F_{50} - \log F_{50}^\mathrm{exp}$ being $0.01$.
+Again, both curves are nearly identical, with the average $\Delta = \log_{10} F_{50} - \log_{10} F_{50}^\mathrm{exp}$ being $0.01$.
 Inspecting Figures~\ref{fig:2dsel} and \ref{fig:f50test} in detail reveals that the experiment results in slightly deeper flux limits, but the discrepancies are marginal and dwarfed in comparison to the uncertainties on the selection function due to mismatches between filter template and real sources (see Sect.~\ref{sec:rs} below).
-Importantly, the fluctuations on $\Delta$ are random and do not correlate with features in the sky background.
+Importantly, the fluctuations on $\Delta$ appear random and do not correlate with features in the sky background.

 Lastly, we compare in Figure~\ref{fig:f50crvs} the analytic $f_C(F_\mathrm{line}, \lambda)$ curves with their experimental counterparts for four different wavelength layers.
 These layers are chosen to be representative for the typical situations in the background noise spectrum.
-The first panel (from the left) demonstrates a wavelength layer where the background noise is lower, but sharp spikes rise in redward and blueward layers; this situation is akin to the example discussed in Sect.~\ref{sec:classic} (Figure~\ref{fig:mfdemo}).
-The second and fourth panel show layers that corresponds to the wings of a [OH]-line, and the third panel shows a layer where the surrounding noise spectrum is not varying strongly.
+The first and the third panel (from the left) demonstrate the selection function for wavelength layers that are in the wings of a [OH]-line, whereas the second panel shows a layer were the surrounding noise spectrum is not varying strongly.
+The fourth panel shows the $f_C$ curve for a layer where the background noise is lower, but with sharp spikes rising in the redward and blueward layers; this situation is akin to the example discussed in Sect.~\ref{sec:classic} (Figure~\ref{fig:mfdemo}).
 Again, all experimental curves show an good level of agreement with the analytic predictions.